stuntrally/stuntrally/Readme.md

 ### Troubleshooting

-If you have problems running, check Wiki page [Running](docs/running.md).
+If you have problems running, check page [Running](docs/running.md).
 All settings and logs are saved to user folder, see [Paths](docs/paths.md).
 It is also shown on 1st Help page.

 ------------------------------------------------------------------------------